f-flores/Basic-Portfolio/README.md

 ### HTML
 First, I defined three html pages to get the basic structure of each page.
 The `header` section of each page contains a box with my name, a navigation bar with three links to the sections of the website, a height of 100 pixels with the specified background color.
 The `main content` of each page contains two boxes.
 One box is structured as a content box (650px wide), the other as an `aside` section common to each page (270px wide).
 The width, per the requirements, of the entire content is 960 pixels wide.
 Currently, the website is not responsive.
 In the portfolio.html file, to be able to represent a portfolio image with text across, I used a `figure` tag.
 Within the `figure` tag, I included an `a` tag with an `img` content and a `figcaption` element.
+I linked two existing small software projects which by no means are intended to be included in a "final version" of my portfolio; these were used for presentation purposes.
+The other portfolio images are simply self-referencing placeholder images.
 There is common `footer` section for each html file.
 I used `validator.w3.org` to validate the html files.